Could a painting style capture the aesthetic of an entire era? Could it give form to the bouncy, cool optimism of post-bebop jazz music? Karl...

 Every summer, more artists came.
 American Impressionists soon replaced the Tonalists.
-Childe Hassam, Willard Metcalf, Carleton Wiggins, Gifford Beal, William Chadwick, Matilda Browne, and many others received warm welcomes at Miss Florence’s house.
-Florence somehow found enough space to accommodate everyone, and she converted outbuildings into artists’ studios.
+Childe Hassam, Willard Metcalf, Carleton Wiggins, Gifford Beal, William Chadwick, Matilda Browne, and many others received warm welcomes at Miss Griswold’s house.
+She somehow found enough space to accommodate everyone, and she converted outbuildings into artists’ studios.

-The artists loved Florence every bit as much as she loved them.
+The artists loved Miss Griswold every bit as much as she loved them.
 Although her lodging was in high demand for several decades in the early-20th century, she was perpetually unable to turn a profit.
 This was because her great generosity typically outpaced her checkbook.
-The entire town of Old Lyme prospered thanks to the art colony, but Miss Florence fell deeply into debt, and her house decayed into further disrepair.
+The entire town of Old Lyme prospered thanks to the art colony, but Miss Griswold fell deeply into debt, and her house decayed into further disrepair.

 Miss Florence’s home is now the Florence Griswold Museum.
 There, visitors can tour the house, enjoy the landscape, and learn about the remarkable legacy of this woman who did so much for American Impressionism.
 The museum also contains some great American art, including works that are part of the building itself.

-Following a European tradition of artists painting the doors of their lodgings, Old Lyme Colony artists honored Miss Florence by painting scenes on her doors and the wood panels in her dining room.
-Their artistic gift to her included over forty landscapes, still lives, animals, figure paintings, and one lighthearted frieze over the fireplace.
+Following a European tradition of artists painting the doors of their lodgings, Old Lyme Colony artists honored Miss Griswold by painting scenes on her doors and the wood panels in her dining room.
+Their artistic gift to her included over 40 landscapes, still lives, animals, figure paintings, and one lighthearted frieze over the fireplace.
 This truly special collection is still intact today.

 Florence Griswold’s home and gardens, Old Lyme, and the surrounding landscape also appear in many American Impressionist paintings scattered across the country.
 The most famous is Willard Metcalf’s May Night, which shows both the house and a female figure who is surely Florence herself.